Vitamins and minerals are regarded as essential nutrients in the body.

 Here are some vitamins and minerals deficiencies experienced today:

-Iron is an essential mineral that assists in haemoglobin and oxygen transportation.
+Iron is an essential mineral that assists in hemoglobin and oxygen transportation.
 This deficiency is so common that it is estimated to affect up to 25% of adults and 47% of school-going children worldwide.

 The number is still high as up to 30% of women lack this mineral due to menstruation.